longpractice/linux_kernel_index/mm/p.md

 	atomic_long_t		vm_stat[NR_VM_NODE_STAT_ITEMS];
 } pg_data_t;
 ```
-node_zones is an array that holds the data structures of the zones in the node.
+`node_zones` is an array that holds the data structures of the zones in the node.

-node_zonelists specifies alternative nodes and their zones in the order in which they are used for memory allocation if no more space is available in the current zone.
+`node_zonelists` specifies alternative nodes and their zones in the order in which they are used for memory allocation if no more space is available in the current zone.
+For UMA, there is only one fallback list, and for NUMA, there are two fallback list(one for falling back across all the nodes), one for falling back within the current node.

+`nr_zones` hold the number of zones.

+`node_mem_map` is a pointer to an array of page instances used to describe all physical pages of the node.
+It includes the pages of all zones in the node.

+During system boot, the kernel needs memory even before memory management has been initialized (memory must also be reserved to initialize memory management).
+To resolve this problem, the kernel uses the boot memory allocator described by bootmem_data.

+`node_start_pfn` is the logical number of the first page frame of the NUMA node.
+The page frames of all nodes in the system are numbered consecutively, and each frame is given a number that is globally unique(not just unique to the node).

+node_start_pfn is always 0 in a UMA system because there is only one node whose first page frame is therefore 0.

+`node_present_pages` is the total number of physical pages.
+Note that this may not be the total number of pages that the node spans since there might be holes.
+When taking holes into account, see node_spanned_pages.

+`node_spanned_pages` is total number of page spanned by the node, this takes the holes (if any) into account and must be no smaller than `node_present_pages`.

+`node_id` is a global node identifier.
+All the nodes in the kernel are numbered consecutively starting from zero.

+`kswapd_wait` wait queue of kswapd kernel thread

+`kswapd` pointer to task structure of kswapd kernel thread

+`kswapd_order` ??

+`totalreserve_pages` this is a per-node reserve of pages that are not available to userspace allocations.

 ## __pgd
 convert an unsigned long to pgd_t